khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 4. The system checks the validity and compares duplicate data (avoid duplicate Emails, Phone Numbers or CCCDs in the D1: Readers database).
 5. The system saves the reader profile in a pending approval state ("Pending Approval") and sends a notification of successful registration to the user.

-2.2.2.
-Other event streams:
+*2.2.2.
+Other event streams*

 o In case the login name (email) already exists: The system displays the error message "This email is already in use".
 Users can choose to re-enter another email or cancel registration.

 o In case of missing required information: If the user is missing Full Name, Email, Phone Number, CCCD or password of less than 6 characters, the system will report a specific error in each data field for the user to modify.

-2.3.
-Special requirements:
+*2.3.
+Special requirements*

 o Passwords when stored in the database must be one-way encrypted using a secure hash function (Hash Function SHA-256 or higher, minimum 160 bits).

 o The online registration function must integrate Captcha code to prevent data flooding by automated programs.

-2.4.
+*2.4.
 System status after performing Use-case: The registration request is successfully recorded in the Reader table in the "Pending Approval" state.
-System data status is updated securely.
+System data status is updated securely.*

 **3. Use-case Log In**

-3.1.
-Summary: Authenticate user credentials (Reader, Librarian, Administrator) to grant access to corresponding system functions.
+*3.1.
+Summary: Authenticate user credentials (Reader, Librarian, Administrator) to grant access to corresponding system functions.*

-3.2.
-Flow of events:
+*3.2.
+Flow of events*

-3.2.1.
-Main flow:
+*3.2.1.
+Main flow*

 1. The user accesses the login page and provides their username (Email) and password.
 2. The user clicks the "Log In" button.
 3. The system encrypts the entered password and compares it with the encrypted data stored in the database (D1: Readers, D5: Staff, or Admin).
 4. If the information matches, the system grants access and redirects the user to the interface corresponding to their assigned role.

-3.2.2.
-Alternative flows:
+*3.2.2.
+Alternative flows*

 o	Incorrect username or password: The system displays an error message stating "Incorrect username or password" (without specifying which field is incorrect to enhance security).
 The user may re-enter the credentials or cancel the operation.